PaulMercer1/usefulscripts/jenkins-docker-plugins/install.md

   ![](dockerplugins.png)
   ![](cloudbees.png)

-5. Click Install and then ""
+5. Click Install and wait for Jenkins to complete the install.